H3R01A/OB_nextjsapp/README.md

 ## Future DLC

 - Enhanced Error handling and Typing
-- Visuliszations of ticker and ticker information
+- Ability to connect your Web3 wallet
-- Updated styling
+- Visuliszations for BRC20 ticker and order information
-- Implement caching on
+- Updated overall styling